ViveNoctem/Floor2Drift/README.md

 >
 >WIP
 >
-> Simple use cases work, but expect things to break and manual fixes for the generated code to compile e.g. adding/remove imports, etc.
+> Simple use cases should work, but expect things to break and to manually fix things in the generated code for it to compile e.g. adding/remove imports, etc.

 This project is a Flutter/Dart library to help migrate away from the [Floor](https://pub.dev/packages/floor) orm library to [Drift](https://pub.dev/packages/drift).
 The library analyzes your flutter project with the [analyzer](https://pub.dev/packages/analyzer) package and generates drift equivalents for all found floor classes.